PayThePizzo/Data-Structures-and-Algorithms/1 - Dictionary/1 - SORTED ARRAYS.md

 * T(for) = (n-1)*d
 * T(reallocate) = O(n)

-It is not Theta(n) because we could find the index right away
+It is not Θ(n) because we could find the index right away

 ---